MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ### 1. Apply the MRTK Project Configurator settings

 After Unity has finished importing the package from the previous section, the MRTK Project Configurator window should appear.
-If it does not, open it by going to the Unity menu and selecting **Mixed Reality Toolkit** > **Utilities** > **Configure Unity Project**:
+If it doesn't, open the Configurator window by going to the Unity menu and selecting **Mixed Reality Toolkit** > **Utilities** > **Configure Unity Project**:

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step1-1.png)

-In the MRTK Project Configurator window, expand the **Modify Configurations** section, ensure all options are checked and click the **Apply** button to apply the settings:
+In the MRTK Project Configurator window, expand the **Modify Configurations** section, ensure all options are checked, and click the **Apply** button to apply the settings:

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step1-2.png)